General Continuing Education Information

 Who reports my completed continuing education courses to TDI?

-Certified providers post course credit online, so you do not need to send course certificates to TDI.
-However, verify that all courses appear on your online transcript.
+Certified CE providers are responsible for reporting course completions online.
+You do not need to send course certificates to TDI, but you should verify that all completed courses appear on your online transcript.

 How do I know my continuing education courses are credited to the correct insurance license?

-Continuing education course credits are applied to every license you hold on the day you complete the course.
+Continuing education course credits are automatically applied to all insurance licenses you hold on the date of course completion.

 My online transcript does not show all the courses that I completed.
 Why not?